math-comp/hierarchy-builder/README.md

 ## mixins and classes

 Let `M` be the set of all possible mixins (which are **coq** records or definitions), every mixin may depend on other mixins, through its parameters.
-There is hence a dependency directed acyclic graph, and let us represent it with its transitive closure `dep ∈ M → set M`.
+There is hence a dependency directed acyclic graph, and let us represent it with its transitive closure `dep ∈ set M → set M`.
 A class is necessarily a **coq** record that contains a set of mixins, so to every class `c` in `C` we associate the set of mixins `def c` it contains, such that the function `def ∈ C → set M` is injective (i.e. no two classes contain the same mixins) and such that `def c` closed under `dep`, i.e. `dep (def c) ⊆ def c`.
 The set of structures `S` is in bijection with the set of classes `C`, where every structure is simply a dependent record where the first projection is a (coercion to the) carrier (i.e. the last parameter of the class) and where the second projection is an instance of the class.

 For every pair of classes `c_super` (with associated structure `s_super`) and `c_sub` (resp. `s_sub`) such that `def c_super ⊆ def c_sub` we say `c_sub` is a subclass of `c_super` and `s_sub` is a substructure of `s_super` and there is:
 - a Coq coercion `c_super_from_sub` from `c_sub` to `c_super`,